deaaAldeen45112/bash-script-task/README.md

 Performance details and the impact of these optimizations are described in the accompanying documentation.

 ## Documentation
-A full project report is available in `documentation_report.pdf`.
+A full project report is available in `linux_report.pdf`.
 This report includes:
 - Detailed descriptions of the purpose and functionality of each script.
 - Insights from the performance analysis, including benchmarking results.
 - An explanation of optimizations applied and their impact on the script's performance.